qlinhta/llm-psl/README.md

 - `--model <MODEL_NAME>`: The name of the pre-trained model to be used.
 Common examples include:
     - `gpt2` for GPT-2
+    - `distilgpt2` for a smaller, resource-efficient version of GPT-2
+    - `gpt2-medium`, `gpt2-large`, `gpt2-xl` for progressively larger versions of GPT-2
     - `llama` for LLaMA

 - `--tokenizer <TOKENIZER_NAME>`: The name of the tokenizer corresponding to the model.
 This should match the model